Non-planar extensions of subdivisions of planar graphs

 If $k\ge4$ and there exists an integer $i\in\{1,2\}$ such that $P_i$ has length at least two, $x,y\in V(P_i)$ and $P=xP_iy$, then we say that $S'$ is obtained from $S$ by a \dfn{{\rm V}-rerouting}, and we say that it is obtained by a \dfn{proper {\rm V}-rerouting} if all the attachments of the $S$-bridge containing $Q$ belong to $P_1\cup P_2$.
 In that case we say that $S'$ is obtained from $S$ by a \dfn{proper {\rm V}-rerouting based at} $P_1$ and $P_2$.
 Thus a V-rerouting is also an I-rerouting, but not so for proper reroutings.

+The last type of rerouting which we define in this paragraph differs from all the types defined so far, as we remove the interiors of two paths from $S$ rather than one.
 Let $k\ge4$, let $x_1,x_2\in V(P_1)-\{v\}$ and $y_1,y_2\in V(P_2)-\{v\}$ be distinct vertices such that the vertices $x_1,x_2,v,y_1,y_2$ appear on the path $P_1\cup P_2$ in the order listed, and for $i=1,2$ let $Q_i$ be an $S$-path in $H$ with ends $x_i$ and $y_i$ such that $Q_1$ and $Q_2$ are disjoint.
 Let $S'$ be obtained from $S\cup Q_1\cup Q_2$ by deleting the edges and internal vertices of the paths $x_1P_1x_2$ and $y_1P_2y_2$.
 Then $S'$ is a $G$-subdivision in $H$, and we say that $S'$ is obtained from $S$ by an \dfn{{\rm X}-rerouting} of $S$.
 See Figure~\reffig{xreroute}.
 It is obtained by a \dfn{proper {\rm X}-rerouting} if the bridges containing $Q_1$ and $Q_2$ have all their attachments in $P_1\cup P_2$.
 In that case we say that $S'$ is obtained from $S$ by a \dfn{proper {\rm X}-rerouting based at} $P_1$ and $P_2$.
 We say that $S'$ is obtained from $S$ by a \dfn{rerouting} if it is obtained from $S$ by an I-rerouting, a V-rerouting, a T-rerouting or an X-rerouting.
 This relation is not symmetric, because in an I-rerouting and V-rerouting we require that the path that is being changed have length at least two.
 The distinction among different kinds of rerouting as well as proper reroutings will not be needed until the last two sections and may be safely ignored until then.

 \centerline{ }

 \centerline{Figure~\newfig{xreroute}.
 X-rerouting.}

 \junk{ We have defined distant attachment of an I-rerouting above; for the other reroutings we define distant attachment as follows.
 We say that a vertex $w\in V(S)$ is a \dfn{distant attachment} of the rerouting if $w$ is an attachment of the $S$-bridge containing $Q$ (or one of the two $S$-bridges containing $Q_1$ or $Q_2$ in case of an X-rerouting).
 This creates a possible ambiguity, because an I-rerouting could also be a V-rereouting or a T-rerouting, and the definition of distant attachment depends on whether the rerouting is regarded as an I-rerouting or not.
 To clarify this we say that the I-rerouting version of the definition will only be applied when we explicitly refer to the rerouting as an I-rerouting. }